tarajarell/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this project is to synthesize information for Louise, who is seeking analysis on plays to better understand how to findraise for her own productions.
+Following her fundraising efforts for one play, she wought a comparison of how other fundraising efforts had fared - particularly in relation to launch date and fundraising goal amount.

 ## Analysis and Challenges